sass/migrator/test/migrators/README.md

 The migration's expected standard output should be included in a file named `log.txt`.
 Its standard error should be included in a file called `error.txt` if the migration fails, or `warning.txt` if it completes successfully.

+## Testing
+Run `dart run grinder pkg-compile-snapshot-dev` for compiling the latest changes of code, `dart test` for running all tests and `dart test -x node` to run all tests except the node tests.